acend/container-basics-training/content/en/docs/09/_index.md

 The two containers are now able to talk to each other.
 But let's check this:

-If you type <http://LOCALHOST:8080/db.php> in your browser you should get... an error!
+If you type <http://localhost:8080/db.php> in your browser or use `curl http://localhost:8080/db.php` in the webshell you get... an error!
-Because the mysqli extension is not found.
+This is because the mysqli extension is not installed in the container.

-> Question: I don't want to go to the Docker instance and install every missing extension manually.
-Is there a way to solve this problem?
+{{% details title="🤔 I don't want to go to the Docker instance and install every missing extension manually.
+Is there a way to solve this problem?" %}}
+Yes, there is.
+Create your own Dockerfile which describes the content of a Docker image.

-I'm sure there is, let's check out the [next lab](../10/) to find out how.
+Let's check out the [next lab](../10/) to find out how.
+{{% /details %}}